rachejazz/newtab-extension/README.md

 # extension
-Custom extension for new Tab, supported in Chrome
+Custom extension for new Tab, supports firefox and chrome